venveo/serverless-sharp/README.md

 1. `cd source/image-handler`
 2. `npm install`
 3. `cp .env.example .env`
+4. `cp serverless.example.yml serverless.yml`
+5. Conifugre serverless.yml file
-4. Configure .env file
+5. Configure .env file
-5. Ensure you have AWS CLI configured on your machine with proper access to the S3 bucket you're using in `.env`
+6. Ensure you have AWS CLI configured on your machine with proper access to the S3 bucket you're using in `.env`
-6. Run `serverless offline`
+7. Run `serverless offline`

 ## Deploying to AWS
 First, we need to procure sharp/libvips binaries compiled for Amazon Linux.
 We can do this by running the following: